jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 it consists into straight forward mapping: foot notes into foot notes, italic into italic, quotes into quotes and code blocks into code blocks.
 I've listed less intuitive elements in the next points.

+## Mapping Dokuwiki's headers into TeX's document structure
+When exporting a page, the latexport plugin transforms headers into sections and chapters using the following rule:
+- H1:
+  - The first H1 opens the *main matter*.
+The text of header is ignored.
+  - The second H1 opens the *appendix*.
+  - The third and next H1 are considered chapters in the appendix.
+- H2: Opens a *part*.
+The text of header is placed as title of the part.
+Also, H2 following the third or next H1 are considered chapters in the appendix.
+- H3: Opens a *chapter*.
+The text of header is placed as title of the chapter.
+- H4: Opens a *section*.
+The text of header is placed as title of the section.
+- H5: Opens a *subsection*.
+The text of header is placed as title of the part.
+- Lesser headings: Open a *subsection*.

 ## Including a page into another
 This is actually the main feature of the plugin.
 If you place a standalone internal link in a bullet element, latexport replaces it by the content of the destination page: